jsmarrero08-ctrl/amazon-pricing-analysis/README.md

 # Amazon Pricing & Discount Analysis

-This project looks at how prices and discounts change across different product categories on Amazon.
+This project reviews Amazon pricing data to see how prices and discounts change across product categories.

 ---

-## About this project
+## Overview

-I worked with a pricing dataset to understand how discounts are applied and how they vary between categories.
-The goal was to explore patterns and see how pricing behavior changes depending on the type of product.
+I used Python and Pandas to clean the dataset, create discount-related fields, and compare categories.
+The goal was to understand how discount behavior changes from one category to another.

 ---

-## What I did
+## Work Included

 - Cleaned the dataset and fixed formatting issues
-- Created new columns to calculate discounts
+- Created columns to measure discount differences
-- Compared categories to look for patterns
+- Compared categories to look for pricing patterns
-- Organized the data to make it easier to analyze
+- Organized the data for easier analysis

 ---

-## What I found
+## Main Findings

-- Some categories had higher discounts than others
+- Some categories had higher discounts more often
-- Discounts were not consistent across all products
+- Discounts were not spread evenly across all products
-- Pricing patterns can vary a lot depending on the category
+- Pricing behavior changed depending on the category

 ---

-## Tools used
+## Tools

 - Python
 - Pandas

 ---

-## What I learned
+## What I Learned

-- Cleaning data takes time and attention to detail
+- Clean data matters as much as the analysis
-- Small errors in the data can affect results
+- Small errors can affect the results
-- Exploring data step by step helps understand it better
+- Breaking the work into steps makes the data easier to understand